Skip to main content

 Finding alternative provision

-A school can agree on an alternative programme of schooling with you and your child.
+A school can agree on an alternative schooling programme with you and your child.
 This can include Pastoral Support Programmes (PSPs), sometimes available internally within a school.

 A ‘managed move’ can also be agreed on with the school.
 This involves finding a different school that your child can attend.
-The plan must be in the best interest of your child and you must not feel pressured into agreeing to a move in order to avoid an exclusion.
+The plan must be in your child's best interest, and you must not feel pressured to agree to a move to avoid exclusion.

 A managed move does not provide the same legal protection as a permanent exclusion.
 For example, children are not automatically entitled to interim education, the right of appeal, or support with practical arrangements like transport.